sttp-book/sttp-book/chapters/appendix/answers.md

 Suppose you want to test a `SELECT * FROM product WHERE price < 50`.
 Using boundary analysis techniques you would create a test-product where `price > 50`, one where `price < 50` and most likely one where `price == 50`.
 These tests will actually create this data in the database.
 As SQL queries are full of predicates, you can include branch/condition coverage in your tests.
 Likewise, including code coverage.

-Coming back to the aforementioned statement: avoid flakyness in your tests.
+Avoid flakyness in your integration tests.
 Make sure your test suite cleans up the database after each test.
 Therefore, giving each test a new fresh database instance.

 One could also opt to use fake databases.
 For example, in Java, HSQLDB, is a full-fledged database that works in memory.
-Although HSQLDB speeds up your tests as you don't have to rely on a network connection and disk reads, it isn't a real database like MySQL or Oracle.
+Although HSQLDB speeds up your tests as you don't have to rely on a network connection and disk reads, note that it isn't a real database like MySQL or Oracle.
-We would like you to think about the differences in using real and fake databases.
-With a real database you can better simulate things like how your database reacts to transitions or failures.
+On the other hand, with a real database, you can better simulate situations like how your database reacts to transitions or failures.

-These tests are a bit more slow, so you can't run them all the time.
+(We discuss more about it in the "SQL testing" chapter.)

 **Exercise 8**